-Many distributed applications exchange asynchronous requests using event-based execution models [9].
-To support these common use-cases, the OMG defined a CORBA Event Service component in the CORBA Object Services (COS) layer in Figure 1.
-The COS specification [10] presents architectural models and interfaces that factor out common services for developing distributed applications.
+This paper focuses on the CORBA Event Service, which is defined within the CORBA Object Services (COS) component in Figure 1.
+The COS specification [4] presents architectural models and interfaces that factor out common services for developing distributed applications.

-The CORBA Event Service defines supplier and consumer participants.
+Many distributed applications exchange asynchronous requests using event-based execution models [5].
+To support these common use-cases, the CORBA Event Service defines supplier and consumer participants.
 Suppliers generate events and consumers process events received from suppliers.
-In addition, the CORBA Event Service defines an Event Channel, which is a mediator [11] that propagates events to consumers on behalf of suppliers.
+In addition, the CORBA Event Service defines an Event Channel, which is a mediator [6] that propagates events to consumers on behalf of suppliers.